Country

 An eSIM (embedded SIM) is a digital SIM card that lets you activate a cellular plan without needing a physical nano-SIM.
 For remote workers, this technology is a game-changer.

 • Why it excels for Zoom: With an eSIM, your laptop or tablet gets a direct, dedicated cellular data connection.
-You're not sharing bandwidth with an entire hotel.
+You are not sharing bandwidth with an entire hotel.
 Cellesim partners with premium local carriers, so you connect to the best available 4G/5G network, ensuring fast speeds and, crucially, low latency.

 • Unmatched Flexibility: Landing in a new country?
 You can activate your plan instantly from your phone.
 No more hunting for a SIM card kiosk at the airport.
 Need to travel between countries?
 Regional plans, like an eSIM for the United States which covers Canada and Mexico too, keep you connected seamlessly.